jenniferlilli/TechBloom/README.md

 # TechBloom

+A website for ICAST Fishing Showcase voting administrators to enter ballots filled out by voters.
+Uses ResNet 18 to convert the handwritten item numbers into data that will produce the winners.
+Review Dashboard is available to correct processing errors

 ## **How to run it on a computer locally without an external program**

 ### **Download files as a zip...extract files into a regular folder**